rudrab/vimf90/Readme.md

 ##### Statements

-some statements is included here for less typing. these are mostly one-liner or part of the line:
+Some statements is included here for less typing. these are mostly one-liner or part of the line:

 |you type:    |       you get|
 |-------------|---------------|